openworldza/hpr-docs/docs/features.md

 ### Verified pedigrees

 Full bloodline tracking with sire and dam linking.
+Multiple registration numbers supported — KUSA, FCI, AKC, and any other registry.
 Every dog profile shows its ancestry as clickable links — follow the line back through generations.
 When a parent is not yet in the registry, free-text entry is accepted and the birth kennel is notified to review and link the record.